anniehedgpeth/anniehedgpeth.github.io/_posts/2017-01-05-jenkinsfile.md

 So when we use a Jenkinsfile which is written in [Groovy](https://en.wikipedia.org/wiki/Groovy_(programming_language)) for Jenkins's Pipeline plugin, we're able to do a lot a lot of things that you can't do if you're just creating a bunch of builds in the UI.
 I'll show you a sample, and then I'll tell you what I mean by that.

 #Sample
 Right now I'm working on a build for [Michael's dotnet core application](https://github.com/mhedgpeth/cafe/).
-The Jenkinsfile code below is going to do this:
+The [Jenkinsfile code](https://github.com/mhedgpeth/cafe/blob/master/Jenkinsfile) below is going to do this:

 <img src='/assets/article_images/2017-01-01-devops-training-plan/jenkinspipeline.png' style='display: block; margin-left: auto; margin-right: auto; padding-top: 40px' />

-This is what the [whole file](https://github.com/mhedgpeth/cafe/blob/master/Jenkinsfile) looks like, but right now let's just take a look at the *compile* stage.
+Let's take a look at the [code](https://github.com/mhedgpeth/cafe/blob/master/Jenkinsfile) stage by stage.

 ##compile